yukai9515/Data-Analysis/Clustering/README.md

 3.Choosing the input data row, data, iteration time in K_cluster()

-4.The graphed can demonstrate how many cluster is the best based on elbow method(SSE)
+4.The graph can demonstrate how many cluster is the best based on elbow method(SSE)